 Celebrate the Tradition

-You don't have to be of southern Italian descent to enjoy this tradition; this Christmas Eve, serve a feast of fishes to your family.
-No matter whether you serve seven, nine, ten or 12, you'll be bringing this tradition into new generations.
+You don't have to be of Southern Italian descent to enjoy this tradition; this Christmas Eve, serve a feast of fishes to your family.
+No matter whether you serve seven, nine, 10, or 12, you'll be bringing this tradition into new generations.